President Biden’s Executive Actions on Immigration

 - Address underlying causes of migration by increasing assistance to El Salvador, Guatemala, and Honduras, and establishing processing centers throughout Central America for individuals that are eligible for lawful migration to the United States or other partner countries.

-- Provide dependents of H-1B visa holders with work authorization and prevent their children from aging out of the system and being forced to leave the United States.
+- Provide dependents of H-1B visa holders (highly skilled workers) with work authorization and prevent their children from aging out of the system and being forced to leave the United States.

-- Provide foreign graduates of US universities with advanced STEM degrees more opportunities to remain in the United States after graduation.
+- Provide that foreign graduates of US universities with advanced STEM degrees would not be subject to numerical visa limits.

 - Require DHS and the Department of Labor (DOL) to establish a commission of labor, employer, and civil rights organizations to make recommendations to improve the employment verification process.

-- Provide immigrant workers who suffer serious labor violations with greater access to U visa relief and protect workers who are victims of workplace retaliation from deportation to allow labor agencies to interview them and investigate the situation.
+- Provide immigrant workers who suffer serious labor violations with greater access to U visa relief and protect workers who are victims of workplace retaliation from deportation to allow labor agencies to interview them and investigate their situations.

 On January 25, 2021, the Biden administration reinstated COVID-19 travel restrictions on most non-US citizen travelers from Brazil, Ireland, the United Kingdom, 26 European countries in the Schengen zone, and South Africa.
 These restrictions were issued in response to rising cases of COVID-19 globally, and recently discovered variant strains of the virus found in the United Kingdom, South Africa, and Brazil.
 Any foreign nationals who have been to these countries within 14 days of their scheduled travel to the United States will be denied entry.
 These travel restrictions will not apply to: